sendbird/sendbird-calls-android/README.md

 ```

 ## Register event handlers
+The SDK provides two types of event handlers for various events on your client application: `SendBirdCallListener` and `DirectCallListener.`

 ### SendBirdCallListener
 Register a device-specific `SendBirdCallListener` event handler using the `SendBirdCall.addSendBirdCallListener()` method.
-Responding to device-wide events (e.g. incoming calls) is then managed as shown below:
+Before adding the `SendBirdCallListener`, a user can't receive an `onRinging()` callback event.
+Therefore, it is recommended to add this handler at the beginning of the app.
+The `SendBirdCallListener` can be removed when the app finishes as well.
+(Even though customer doesn't remove it, it will be removed along with termination of application.
+Once the listener is added, responding to device-wide events (for example. incoming calls) is then managed as shown below:

 ```java
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, new SendBirdCallListener() {